oronymzy/tips/docs/glossry.md

 # Glossary
 These are concepts I find especially confusing, ambiguous, or difficult to remember.

+**abstraction** {: #abstractiondef }
+: mass noun
+: A process or result of generalization, removal of properties, or distancing of ideas from objects.[^abstractiondef-note1]

 **greenfield project** {: #greenfieldprojectdef }
 : count noun
 : A project that lacks constraints imposed by prior work.